 - (a) GOVERNANCE COMMITTEE.
 The Governance Committee shall be composed of members, including the Chair of the Society, appointed by the Chair, plus the President/CEO as an ex officio voting member.
 It shall develop a recruitment/succession plan for identifying and cultivating professionals to serve as board members of the Society (e.g., determine number of positions to be filled; maintain board profile of skills needed establish selection criteria (attributes, knowledge, skills, abilities, expertise); ensure diversity (e.g., gender, race, geography, size of company, practitioner/consultant/academic/government); assess current and future needs (determine gaps to fill); review current terms of sitting directors (determine who will be offered additional terms).
-It shall identify candidates for all national offices and submit the names of the candidates to the Chair for Board approval, who shall in turn direct that ballots be prepared and distributed to the voting members in accordance with Article VIII, Section 1(b). - (b) AUDIT COMMITTEE.
-The Audit Committee shall be composed of members of the Board of Directors.
-All of the Committee members including the Committee Chair shall be appointed by the Chair and shall have no relationship to the Society that may interfere with the exercise of their independence from management.
-The Committee shall provide assistance to the Board of Directors in fulfilling its fiduciary responsibilities relating to financial policy and reporting practices.
-It shall meet on the call of the Chair or its chair.
+It shall identify candidates for all national offices and submit the names of the candidates to the Chair for Board approval, who shall in turn direct that ballots be prepared and distributed to the voting members in accordance with Article VIII, Section 1(b). - (b) FINANCE, AUDIT AND RISK MANAGEMENT COMMITTEE: The Finance, Audit, and Risk Mangement Committee shall be composed of members of the Board of Directors.
+The members and the chair of the committee shall be appointed by the Chair of the Board.
+The committee shall oversee financial policies and reporting practices, internal audits, compliance with financial regulations, and risk management practices.
+This committee shall meet at the call of the Chair or its chair.